-If you already have made existing questions and want to add them to another quiz, like the final quiz, you can find the question in the “Questions” box on the sidebar when editing a Lesson Quiz.
+If you’ve already made existing questions and want to add them to another quiz, like the final quiz, you can find the question in the “Questions” box on the sidebar when editing a Lesson Quiz.
 Your most recent questions are automatically shown, but you can click “View All” to see all questions you have created.

-When creating your question, setting the “Question Title” is for your use only – it keeps your questions organized in your Builder, and can help you easily drag and drop the questions into the proper quiz.
+When creating your question, setting the “Question Title” is for your use only.
+It keeps your questions organized in your Builder, and can help you easily drag and drop the questions into the proper quiz.
 Once you set your Question Title (ex: Ch 1, Q1), the Question Text is where you actually write the question that you have for the user.
 This is for the student to see, and is the content you are quizzing them on.

 You can give your student a certificate in two ways:

-- Successfully completing a course
+- Successfully completing a Learndash online course

 - Passing a quiz